 While many traditional savings accounts and investment accounts charge fees, kids’ savings accounts should have:

-- No high monthly maintenance fees: It’s just another way for banks to make money off of you.
-In fact, an estimated 40 percent of a traditional bank’s income comes from maintenance fees and similar charges.
+- No high monthly maintenance fees: It’s another way for banks to make money off you.
+An estimated 40 percent of a traditional bank’s income comes from maintenance fees and similar charges.
 The one exception will be if you’re opening an investment account, as there are usually charges associated with buying and selling securities.

 - No minimum balance charges: Some big banks require you to maintain a minimum balance of $5,000, $10,000, or more.
 That’s typically far beyond the standard savings rate for a young child.